jacobsilver2/leeFieldsGatsby/revisionsList3.md

 - [x] Also loving that the video fills the screen instead of how we had it originally mocked.
 I’m not missing the play/pause at all.
 Will we be able to keep this with dailymotion as well?
 Will daily motion show the title/related videos like youtube (I'm hoping not but its not the end of the world is so)

   > Yes, that was a happy accident.
 I was having a hell of a time dealing with all these videos that have different aspect ratios.
 Once we deal with the copyright issues on Dailymotion, we'll switch back.
-The reason I chose DM over YT or Vimeo was because you can totally remove every bit of control/overlay/title/releated videos with DM, unlike YT or Vimeo.
+The reason I chose DM over YT or Vimeo was because you can totally remove every bit of control/overlay/title/releated-videos, unlike YT or Vimeo, which keeps some aspects of overlay no matter what.
 So once we can get back to DM, the controls will look way better.

 - [ ] We’re a bit busy right now, so I’ll need a little more time to get you a mockup.
 But yes, exactly what you said.
 Pretty much exactly like the mobile homepage of lekhoa or basically how you had the music page created, but a rectangular image.
 Can you just use a placeholder image for now?
 Let me know if that makes sense or if you’d still want a mockup.
 Do you think this would solve the video page on mobile problem?
 I think since they would see the title on the list, then we can eliminate it on the pop-up mobile modal in this case and only have “close”.
 And the sound would come on without having to turn it on/or IDK maybe its with daily motion in this instance?

 # About

 - [x] On mobile, can you decrease the headers for each contact (management, us publicist, etc).
 Maybe the same size as join our newsletter?
   > Done.
-It's now the same size as the Signup title at mobile screen widths.
+It's now the same sizing as the Signup title at mobile screen widths.

 # Tour